Make Your Own Bug Hotel

 In order to have a good variety of wildlife in your garden you need to have a healthy insect population.
-Insects do some very important jobs in the garden and are the food of many creatures.
+Insects and creepy crawlies do some very important jobs in the garden and are the food of many creatures.
 You can help to encourage more insects to live in your garden by knowing how to make a bug hotel / insect hotel / bug house or insect house.
 You can have one big one, or perhaps a few smaller ones will suit your situation better.

 It is a man-made structure that is made from different materials, natural materials are best, to try and replicate the natural habitats of insects / bugs.
 They can be big or small and can be different shapes depending on the purpose for it and the insects that will live there.

 As you can see from all 3 images above, there is no set way to make your own bug hotel / insect hotel they come in all shapes and sizes.

 There are many reasons why you want to have a healthy insect population including creepy crawlies in your garden and there are a few different ways that you can create areas where insects like to live.
 One way is through knowing how to attract pollinators, another is knowing how to use logs and stick piles to create homes for beneficial insects.
 Your plants need insects for pollination so that they can produce fruit and seeds.
 You need the beneficial insects to keep the bad ones under control, for example ladybirds eat aphids.